 - Fund Raising

-Mr Dan Hill, Chairman of the Board
+Mr Dan Hill, Founder

 Dan Hill, over the past thirty years, has led a wide range of entrepreneurial businesses in both the US and UK with significant valuations.
 He has been involved in building and operating companies as well as consulting and problem solving, capital raising, and strategic planning.
 Mr. Hill is a graduate of Harvard University’s OPM programme as well as of the senior executive finance programme at Oxford University's Templeton College.
 He is a qualified lawyer and holds various corporate directorships.